forgi86/sysid-pytorch-lru/README.md

 ```
 where $A$ is diagonal and complex-valued; $B, C$ are full complex-valued; $D$ is full real-valued; and $\mathcal{R}[\cdot]$ denotes the real part of its argument.

 Smart parameterization/initialization of the system matrices make the LRU block easy to train numerically.
-Moreover, the use of the parallel scan algorithm makes execution extremely fast on modern hardware.
+Moreover, the use of [parallel scan algorithms](https://en.wikipedia.org/wiki/Prefix_sum) makes execution extremely fast on modern hardware.
 For more  details, read the paper!

 ## Basic usage:
 The basic usage of the LRU block is illustrated in [playground.ipynb](playground.ipynb):